-The mini guide comprised of input on the following:
+The mini guide is comprised of input on the following:

 - 1. A school-based data management system - 2.
 The data management process - 3.
-Why have an information system to collect data about vulnerable learners? - 4.
+Input on why an information system with data on vulnerable learners is important - 4.
 Data quality criteria - 5.
 An outline for an information management system for vulnerable learners with: - guidelines for completing the information management system outline and a template for preparing an - outline of an information system for vulnerable learners - 6.
 Three templates with accompanying guidelines for collecting, collating, and analysing data on vulnerable learners: - number of vulnerable learners per class - details about individual vulnerable learners - tracking the needs and support of vulnerable learners in the school.